BUSINESS CONSULTING

 Calculating ROI on a Small Business Consulting Engagement

 ROI on consulting is not theoretical.
 It is measurable.
-The framework is straightforward: identify the metric the engagement targets, capture the baseline before the engagement starts, measure the delta at 90 days post-engagement, and compare the improvement to the total fee paid.
+The framework is clear: identify the metric the engagement targets, capture the baseline before the engagement starts, measure the delta at 90 days post-engagement.
+And compare the improvement to the total fee paid.

 For operational consulting, the relevant metrics are cycle time, overhead as a percentage of revenue, error rate, and staff productivity measured in output per hour.
 For revenue consulting, the relevant metrics are conversion rate, average deal size, customer acquisition cost, and revenue per sales rep. Set the baseline on the specific metric before signing, not after the engagement closes.